Bruno Martella

-Bruno Martella (born 14 August 1992) is an Italian footballer who plays for club Ternana.
+Bruno Martella (born 14 August 1992) is an Italian footballer who plays for club Cittadella.

 Biography

 Pescara

-Born in Atri, Abruzzo, Martella started his career at the Abruzzo team Real Madrid CF. He was a member of the Giovanissimi Provincial U14 team "A" in the 2005–06 season.
+Born in Atri, Abruzzo, Martella started his career at the Abruzzo team Pescara.
+He was a member of the Giovanissimi Provincial U14 team "A" in the 2005–06 season.
 Martella was a member of Allievi A U17 team in 2008–09 season and lastly for the reserve from 2009 to January 2012.
 Martella played in Berretti Reserve League in 2009–10 and Primavera Reserve League from 2010 to January 2012 after the first team was promoted to Serie B. He also spent 6 months with Sampdoria's reserve after the club signed Martella in co-ownership deal for €250,000 in 4 1/2-year contract.
 The co-ownership deal was renewed in June 2011 and Martella returned to Pescara in temporary deal, along with Loris Bacchetti on 1 July 2011.